This post will explain what Digital Sales Engine is, and how to improve your B2B Digital Marketing.

 Digital Sales Engine is a set of modern technologies, such as marketing automation, and proven processes that allows the benefits from modern digital marketing technologies to be harvested, the marketing and sales process to be integrated, and the process to be optimized and significantly simplified.

-It is an end-to-end process that generates qualified leads and takes products to international markets at a reasonable cost.
+It is an end-to-end process that generates qualified marketingleads and takes products to international markets at a reasonable cost.

-It is also a process-focussed mindset that simplifies otherwise very complex ideas of digital marketing, lead generation, lead nurturing, sales processes, etc. Digital Sales Engine is also a Marketing-as-a-Service service that IBD Consulting can deliver.
+It is also a process-focussed mindset that simplifies otherwise very complex ideas of digital marketing, customer journey, lead generation, lead nurturing, sales processes, etc. Digital Sales Engine is also a Marketing-as-a-Service service that IBD Consulting provides.

 Think of it as like the assembly line (conveyer) system used in production.
 Production process is split up into discrete steps, each with certain objectives, tools, costs, specific measurements, etc.